redis/redis-doc/topics/cluster-spec.md

 Multiple keys operations
 ---

-Using hash tags, clients are free to use multiple-key operations.
+Using hash tags, clients are free to use multi-key operations.
 For example the following operation is valid:

     MSET {user:1000}.name Angela {user:1000}.surname White